 Find a way to take this step!

-• What do you see as a good first step to remedy this situation?
+• What do you see as an excellent first step to remedy this situation?

-• If you broke free of this habit, what was most difficult during the transition?
+• If you broke free of this habit, what was most challenging during the transition?

 Let’s learn from each other and take another step toward non-overwhelm.